Module 2: Portraying Patients

 2.4 Moving images

-One of the key differences between short comas and the vegetative state is that vegetative patients can make facial expressions and may even sometimes move their head or limbs.
+One of the key differences between short coma and the vegetative state is that vegetative patients open their eyes and have what are called ‘sleep-wake’ cycles.
+They may also make facial expressions and may sometimes move their head or limbs.

 Eye-opening is often used in the media as a sign of a patient becoming conscious, and if a patient cries, smiles or turns their head a common-sense interpretation is that they must be aware.
-However, all these signs are compatible with a vegetative diagnosis and being completely unaware of yourself or your environment.
-Interpreting any behaviours can be a complex process and families may be encouraged by the patients clinical team to film such moments on their mobile phone to enable discussion and assessment.
+However, all these signs are compatible with a vegetative diagnosis.

 The family members that we interviewed often talked about the hope they felt when they first witnessed such things, but over time, with no further changes, and when they could see these behaviours occurred rather randomly, most eventually came to accept the clinical diagnosis.
 But they were sometimes left with questions.
 Might clinicians be wrong?
 Is there more to consciousness than is understood by current science?